mrvux/dx11-vvvv/CONTRIBUTING.md

 * Bug fixes : You can look at [Issues](https://github.com/mrvux/dx11-vvvv/issues) and check for the up-for-grabs flags (in case of issues it either means it's very specific, or that I miss the hardware combination to fix it myself).
 * Enhancements : Same as above, but for additional features/nodes.

+Note: All new contributions should be provided as Pull Requests.

+The only exception to it is Missing Help patches, which can be submitted as issue with a zip (ideally, if you only need to work on help, you can clone [Girlpower](https://github.com/mrvux/dx11-vvvv-girlpower/tree/master) instead of the whole dx11 repository

 ## Bugs and Issues

 Please log a new issue in the GitHub repo.